Cryo-electron microscopy resource for studying life at the molecular level

 The instrument is an award-winning Krios G4, which provides never-before-achieved atomic resolution for single particle and tomographic cryo-electron microscopy, cryo-EM.

-The precisely renovated room for the instrument in the Biochemistry and Biophysics Building has just passed inspection.
-Now, technical experts from Thermo-Fisher are beginning to install the instrument in collaboration with Gaya Yadav, Ph.D., technical director of the cryo-EM resource; Terry Lovingshimer, Operations Manager for Biochemistry and Biophysics; and Junjie Zhang, Ph.D., Associate Professor and faculty director for the resource.
+The precisely renovated room for the instrument in the Biochemistry and Biophysics Building has recently passed inspection.
+Now, technical experts from Thermo-Fisher are installing the instrument in collaboration with Gaya Yadav, Ph.D., technical director of the cryo-EM resource; Terry Lovingshimer, Operations Manager for Biochemistry and Biophysics; and Junjie Zhang, Ph.D., Associate Professor and faculty director for the resource.

 “This represents a leap forward and a remarkable new capability at Texas A&M,” said Josh Wand, Ph.D., University Distinguished Professor and Head of the Department of Biochemistry and Biophysics.
 “Our department is leading this effort.
 This instrumentation will enable ground-breaking research and will be a platform for future recruitments.”